This ExpressVPN vs PureVPN comparison report examined ten different categories — and the test results reveal a clear

 PureVPN Netflix streaming

-We did find that PureVPN could connect to the American Netflix servers.
+We did find that PureVPN could connect to the American Netflix servers at least sometimes.
 Unfortunately, the video quality was bad.
 This was caused by slow speeds with PureVPN servers.
 Aside from the pixelated images, the stream would randomly freeze and buffer for a while before displaying another bit of video.
-Streaming Netflix with PureVPN looked like this:
+Streaming Netflix with PureVPN was unwatchable.

-Due to playback errors and buffering, we do not consider PureVPN to be the best VPN for streaming.
+Due to playback errors and buffering, we do not consider PureVPN to be a good VPN for streaming.

 ExpressVPN Netflix streaming